Grelot/bioinfo_singularity_recipes/README.md

 ## 1.2 Obitools

-- The [OBITools package](http://metabarcoding.org/obitools) is a set of programs specifically designed for analyzing NGS data in a DNA metabarcoding context, taking into account taxonomic information.
+- The [OBITools package 1.0](http://metabarcoding.org/obitools) is a set of programs specifically designed for analyzing NGS data in a DNA metabarcoding context, taking into account taxonomic information.
-- [ecoPrimers](https://git.metabarcoding.org/obitools/ecoprimers/) is a software that finds primers from a set of sequences.
+- [ecoPrimers 1.0.1](https://git.metabarcoding.org/obitools/ecoprimers/) is a software that finds primers from a set of sequences.
-- [ecoPCR](https://git.metabarcoding.org/obitools/ecopcr/) simulate _in silico_ PCR digestion.
+- [ecoPCR 0.5](https://git.metabarcoding.org/obitools/ecopcr/) simulate _in silico_ PCR digestion.

 ### 1.2.1 Download the Obitools container